-None of these policies prevents the Fund from having an ownership interest in Vanguard.
-As a part owner of Vanguard, the Fund may own securities issued by Vanguard, make loans to Vanguard, and contribute to Vanguard's costs or other financial requirements.
-See Management of the Fund for more information.
+None of these policies prevents the Funds from having an ownership interest in Vanguard.
+As a part owner of Vanguard, each Fund may own securities issued by Vanguard, make loans to Vanguard, and contribute to Vanguard's costs or other financial requirements.
+See Management of the Funds for more information.